Atlanta Braves win World Series for the first time since 1995

 Soler, who was born in Cuba, was named Series MVP.

 The Braves' lead grew to 5-0 in the top of the fifth when Atlanta-area native Dansby Swanson crushed a two-run homer off Astros reliever Cristian Javier.
 Albies, who had walked to lead off the inning, scored ahead of Swanson.

-One out and two batters later, Freddie Freeman doubled home Soler, who had walked, making the score 6-0.
+"I just kept battling it out, I'd seen his stuff or whatever, so I was sitting on the off-speed, and I was thinking to myself, if he throws me an off-speed pitch, I can connect and drive the ball," Soler said through an interpreter.
+"If he throws me a fastball, I'm just going to try to stay alive during this at-bat.
+I got to 3-2, and I didn't want the same thing to happen on the first inning at-bat where I struck out on the off-speed pitch.
+So I was just kind of getting prepared for that."

+The pitch came in at 83 mph and left much quicker than that as, according to the Houston Chronicle, it ended up on a sidewalk outside the stadium.

 Freeman, who could potentially be a free agent after the season, blasted a solo home run in the top of the seventh off Houston's Ryne Stanek to make it 7-0.